How to Create Fire Resistant Landscaping to Protect Your Lawn from Wildfire

 7. Prune Overhanging Branches Regularly

-If you have any tall trees or thick bush near and around your home, you must keep the branches pruned.
+If you have any tall trees or thick bushes near and around your home, you must keep the branches pruned.
 If they overhand above or near any structures, a wildfire can easily spread.
 You should also shape any bushes and shrubs so they do not lead up to windows around the home, where fire can quickly enter.
 Pruning branches correctly will also help trees and plants grow better, which reduces the risk of dead limbs that are highly flammable.

 It is recommended that branches be at least 6 feet above the ground – and branches between two trees are more than 10 feet apart.